|

 General Sessions and Juvenile Courts.
 The new volunteer will

-then observe and co-mediate with senior mediators.
+then observe and co-mediate with senior mediators, as any new

 Please